wing5wong/artisan-whs-static/source/_news/2020-01-14_speed-skating-whanganuis-renee-teers-top-woman-at-national-championships.md

 In the Junior Boys events, Whanganui's Chase Morpeth and Drew Brennan were locked in battle with Nelson's Jamie Manson.

-**"Brennan won the 5km points race on the road, with Manson taking the rest of the outdoor titles," said Smith.**
+**"Brennan won the 5km points race on the road**, with Manson taking the rest of the outdoor titles," said Smith.

 **"Morpeth hit the afterburners on the indoors, winning all his grade events, to tie the overall Junior Boys Championship with Manson."**